World Journal of Mechanics

 Suitable FE simulations allow to highlight the deformation mode of the chosen unit cell model as well as to obtain the overall stress-strain curves that represent the behavior of the powder compact at the macroscopic scale.
 The analysis presented hereafter is similar to Ogbonna and Fleck’s studies [15] where, in particular, the nature of contact growth and material flow based on the deformation of a spherical particle subject to combined radial and axial constraints is discussed.
 The “probing method” is used to determine the size and shape of the macroscopic yield surface for a consolidated material powder with a prescribed relative density.
 To this goal, the unit cell model is first strained to a prescribed relative density and unloaded to zero macroscopic stress.
 The so-called precompact that results from this operation is then re-loaded along various prescribed straining path until the point of plastic collapse.
 Both proportional and nonproportional straining paths may used to generate data for the yield behavior of the unit cell model.
 The proportional straining paths include the special cases of closed die compaction and isostatic compaction.
 The nonproportional paths are for uniaxial compression and for radial compression.
 The locus of macroscopic stresses at the point of plastic yielding gives the shape of the

-Figure 5.
-Relevant virtual failure mechanism.
+Figure 4.
+Relevant virtual failure mechanism

 macroscopic yield surface.
-In the initial undeformed configuration the axisymmetric unit cell model is a circular cylinder with diameter and height.
-Invoking the mass conservation law, the relative density is given by
+In the initial undeformed configuration the axisymmetric unit cell model

 Figure 6.
 FEA of quarter of the unit cell.
 Boundary conditions and loading system through vertical and horizontal rigid surfaces.